 What are Social Security disability benefits?

 The SSA offers two forms of benefits for people with disabilities.
-The medical criteria that must be met for you to be deemed eligible for disability benefits are the same for both programs.
-The technical requirements, however, differ between the two.
+The medical criteria that you must meet to be eligible for disability benefits are the same for both programs.
+Their technical requirements, however, are different.

 The first type of benefit, Social Security Disability Insurance (SSDI), has eligibility criteria that are based on your previous work history.
 To be eligible for SSDI, you must have worked recently and for a long enough time at a job that required you to pay Social Security taxes.
-This is because SSDI is funded by taxpayers’ dollars, so only those who contribute to the system may receive benefits.
+This is because taxpayers fund SSDI, so only those who contribute to the system may receive benefits.
 The SSA calculates the amount you may receive each month by averaging your previous incomes.
 The average payment for SSDI recipients is $1,100 per month, with a maximum of about $2,600.

 Social Security Disability and kidney disease